catalan-ua/pragmasoft-qa-test-task/README.md

 ### Bugs
 ***
-4 bugs are reported in the Issues section
+4 bugs related to Customer Feedback are reported in the Issues section